 Finance managers at car dealerships sometimes refer to it as part of "fully protecting" an auto loan when they speak with borrowers including those with damaged credit.
 That description is fairly accurate and before making a decision consumers should have a basic understanding of how credit disability insurance works.

-Here at Auto Credit Express we know this kind of information is helpful because for more than twenty years we've been assisting car shoppers with bad credit that are looking for online auto loans find those dealers that can offer then a real chance for auto loan approvals.
+Here at Auto Credit Express, we know this kind of information is helpful because for more than twenty years we've been assisting car shoppers with bad credit who are looking for online auto loans to find those dealers that can offer them a real chance for auto loan approvals.

 If they want the cost included in their car payment, borrowers must decide whether or not to get credit disability insurance before any loan documents are signed.
 The monthly cost is based on the initial loan balance and is added to the amount financed.
 This means that the monthly car payment will also increase, reflecting the added cost.

 Pros & Cons of Credit Disability Insurance

 Like any other loan option such as credit life insurance, only the borrower can decide if they need this coverage.
 Here are a few points to consider: